Fatima-360/Fatima-360.github.io/technical-glossary.md

 📌 The Challenge
 In Fintech, miscommunication between Engineering, Legal, and Marketing teams regarding terminology (e.g., "Settlement" vs. "Clearing") can lead to costly compliance errors.

 ---

 🛠️ The Solution
 I built a centralized, version-controlled glossary using a Docs-as-Code approach.
 This repository features:

-Standardized Definitions: One definitive meaning for over 50+ high-stakes financial terms.
+🔹Standardized Definitions: One definitive meaning for over 50+ high-stakes financial terms.

-Cross-Departmental Alignment: A shared resource accessible via GitHub for all stakeholders.
+🔹Cross-Departmental Alignment: A shared resource accessible via GitHub for all stakeholders.

-Agile Updates: The ability for any department to suggest updates via Pull Requests.
+🔹Agile Updates: The ability for any department to suggest updates via Pull Requests.

 ---

 🚀 The Impact
-Operational Clarity: Eliminated 90% of cross-departmental confusion regarding core product terminology.
+🔹Operational Clarity: Eliminated 90% of cross-departmental confusion regarding core product terminology.

-Consistent Branding: Ensured all external-facing documentation uses the same approved language.
+🔹Consistent Branding: Ensured all external-facing documentation uses the same approved language.